Skip to content

 Accepting a settlement offer is a binding and permanent act.
 Understanding exactly what that means before proceeding is important.

-Once a settlement offer is accepted through the OIC portal, the claim is concluded.
-There is no cooling-off period.
-There is no mechanism to reopen it — not if symptoms worsen, not if financial losses that were not included come to mind later, and not if the figure later appears to have been too low.
-The finality of settlement is absolute.
+Once you accept, the claim is concluded.
+There is no cooling-off period and no mechanism to reopen it — not if symptoms worsen, not if financial losses you forgot are remembered later, not if the figure later seems too low.
+The finality is absolute.

 The settlement covers everything agreed in the final offer: the tariff injury payment and any financial losses that were raised and included.
-If financial losses were not raised before settlement, they cannot be recovered after it.
+Losses not raised before settlement cannot be recovered after it.
+Check before accepting that everything is included.

-Ensuring bank account details in the portal are correct before accepting avoids delays.
-If payment does not arrive within 10 business days, contacting the insurer through the portal and keeping a record of that contact is the appropriate step.
+Payment follows automatically within 10 working days of confirmation through the portal, by bank transfer.
+Make sure your bank details in the portal are correct before accepting.
+If payment does not arrive within 10 working days, contact the insurer through the portal and keep a record of that contact.

-Personal injury compensation in England and Wales is not subject to income tax or capital gains tax — as a general rule.
-If there is any uncertainty about a specific situation, independent financial or tax advice is the appropriate route.
+Personal injury compensation is not subject to income tax or capital gains tax as a general rule.
+If there is any uncertainty about a specific situation, independent financial advice is the appropriate route.

-For claimants who used a solicitor on a no win no fee basis, the success fee is deducted from the settlement before it is paid out.
-The solicitor is required to provide a written breakdown of all deductions before disbursing the payment.
-The conditional fee agreement signed at the start of the retainer is the document that governs what can be deducted.
+If you used a solicitor on a no win no fee basis, the success fee is deducted from the settlement before payment.
+The solicitor must provide a written breakdown of all deductions before disbursing.
+The conditional fee agreement signed at the start governs what can be deducted.

 See